LWR95/ImageToWebp/README.md

 - **Settings Persistence**: Your chosen dimensions, format, quality, and theme are saved in a `config.json` file and loaded automatically on startup.
 - **Batch Processing**: Convert all images in a selected folder at once.
 - **Intelligent Transparency**: Preserves transparency when converting to PNG and flattens it onto a white background for other formats.
+- **AI-Powered Background Removal**: For PNG outputs, you can choose to automatically remove the image background using a sophisticated AI model.
 - **Standalone Executable**: Packaged as a single `.exe` file that runs on Windows without needing Python or any other dependencies.

 ## How to Use